Openhab-Nodes/website/content/en/blog/document_store_iam_ipc.md

 Next to relational database with data organised in tables and rows and following a defined data schema, there exist document based databases.
 An example is MongoDB or CouchDB.
 Such a database stores schema-less, "complex", json-like documents.
 A document contains key-value pairs, but may as well contain further nested documents.
 Supported datatypes for document based databases are often strings, numbers, geo-locations and date/time.
 Indices can be created for specific fields or are automatically created.

-openHAB X requires a document storage for addon-, service-, thing- and other **configurations** as well as **rules** (including scenes and scheduled actions).
+OHX requires a document storage for addon-, service-, thing- and other **configurations** as well as **rules** (including scenes and scheduled actions).
 Especially the first category of data cannot be coined into a schema and is more suited for a document storage than a relational database.

-Other data of openHAB X is:
+Other data of OHX is:

 * **Configuration Schemas** can be requested on-demand from addons and services and are cached in the key-value storage.
 * **Inbox** Things are stored in the key-value storage.
 They do not need to be persisted even, because they can be auto discovered at any time.